East Coast Adoptions – FAQS

 In many shelters, they will euthanize them if they have kennel cough, or show any signs of illness, immediately.

 We welcome all breeds into our rescue.
 If the puppies have a mother, we will take her as well if she is available, and will have her spayed, and heart worm tested before she comes to us and into a foster home.
 Many times litters are found abandoned and taken to a shelter without their parents.

-In 2016, we are building a facility for solely adult dogs that will be located in Smyrna, NY!
+We are building a facility for solely adult dogs that will be located in Smyrna, NY!
 If you’re interested, you can find out more about it here.